tinamayswinkels/sukhavati/_posts/2024-12-01-the-yoga-sutras-satya-or-truthfulness.md

 February 22,2018

-{% include snippets/imgGallery3.html first-image="/uploads/the-yoga-sutras-satya-or-truthfulness.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" image_size_ratio="" %}
+{% include snippets/imgGallery3.html first-image="/uploads/the-yoga-sutras-satya-or-truthfulness.jpg" first-alt="" second-image="" second-alt="" third-image="" third-alt="" img_aspect="" %}

 ## **Satya is often thought of as not ‘lying’: Telling the truth and being honest.**